nus-cs2103/website-base/admin/project-deliverables.md

 {{ icon_tip }} **Some common sense tips for a good product screenshot**

 `Ui.png` represents your product in its full glory.
 * Before taking the screenshot, populate the product with data that makes the product look good.
+For example,
-For example, if the product is supposed to show photos, use real photos instead of dummy placeholders.
+  * if the product is supposed to show photos, use real photos instead of dummy placeholders.
+  * if the product doesn't have nice line wrapping for long inputs/outputs, don't use such inputs/outputs for the screenshot.
 * It should show a state in which the product is well-populated %%i.e., don't leave data panels largely blank%%
 * Choose a state that showcase the main features of the product %%i.e., the login screen is not usually a good choice%%
+* Take a clean screenshot with a decent resolution.
+Some screenshot tools can capture a specified window only.
+If your tool cannot do that, make sure you crop away the extraneous parts captured by the screenshot.
 * Avoid annotations (arrows, callouts, explanatory text etc.); it should look like the product is in use for real.

 <panel type="seamless" header="Examples" expanded >